UW alum among those killed in Israel by Hamas

 Katsman, who received his doctorate from the Henry M. Jackson School of International Studies in 2021, was remembered Monday by his friends and professors at UW as an empathetic person dedicated to justice.

-Kastman lived in the Israeli city of Petah Tikva.
+Katsman lived in the Israeli city of Petah Tikva.
 He later moved to Kibbutz Holit before coming to Seattle for his studies.
 He returned to Holit after the pandemic broke out and finished his dissertation from there, said Liora Halperin, a professor of international studies and history who was on Katsman’s dissertation committee.

 Francis Abugbilla, a classmate and former roommate, described Katsman as a “sweet soul.”